 Also known as Application Programming Interface, an API serves as a type of translator and facilitates the connection between different programs.

-The collective points of vulnerability between and across applications and network systems that put a system at risk of cyberattack.
+The attack surface is the collective points of vulnerability between and across applications and network systems that put a system at risk of cyberattack.

 Like the EU’s GDPR regulation, the California Consumer Privacy Act (CCPA) was developed to give consumers more control over how businesses use their personal data.
 Specifically, it establishes the rights for consumers to: